Frequency and Phase Synchronization in Distributed Antenna Arrays Based on Consensus Averaging and Kalman Filtering: Kalman Filter based Decentralized Frequency and Phase Synchronization

-Fig. \ref{fig:sigma_vs_SNR_KFDFPC} shows the convergence iterations of the KF-DFPC algorithm as a function of $SNR$ when the network connectivity $c=0.2$ or $0.5$ is assumed.
-The number of nodes in the network are $N=100$ and we set the update interval as $T=0.1$ ms. The threshold on the standard deviation of the total phase error ($\sigma_\phi$) for each $c$ is selected based on the KF-DFPC performance shown in Fig. \ref{fig:sigma_vs_N_KFDFPC}.
-It is observed that for each $c$ value, the KF-DFPC algorithm requires more iterations to converge at the lower $SNR$ values, and as expected the required convergence iterations decreases with the increase in $c$.
-The increase in convergence iterations at the lower $SNR$s is because the Kalman filter used in the KF-DFPC algorithm computes the MMSE estimates in each iteration by using the observation up to the present time instant (iteration), and thus with the decrease in $SNR$ more observations (iterations) need to be collected by KF to reduce the estimation error and reach the required total phase error.
-This implies that the KF-DFPC algorithm can achieve the total phase error irrespective of the $SNR$ in the system.
+{Fig. \ref{fig:sigma_vs_SNR_KFDFPC} shows the convergence iterations of the KF-DFPC and KCIF algorithm as a function of $\text{SNR}$ when the network connectivity is $c=0.2$ or $0.5$.
+The number of nodes in the network is $N=100$ and we set the update interval as $T=0.1$ ms. The threshold on the standard deviation of the total phase error ($\sigma_\phi$) for each $c$ is selected based on the KF-DFPC and KCIF performances shown in Fig. \ref{fig:sigma_vs_N_KFDFPC}.
+It is observed that for each $c$ value, both algorithms require more iterations to converge at the lower $\text{SNR}$ values, and as expected the required convergence iterations decreases with the increase $\text{in } c$.
+The increase in convergence iterations at the lower $\text{SNR}$s is because the Kalman filter used in these algorithms computes the MMSE estimates in each iteration by using the observation up to the present time instant (iteration), and thus with the decrease in $\text{SNR}$ more observations (iterations) need to be collected by KF to reduce the estimation error and reach the required total phase error.
+This implies that the KF-DFPC algorithm can achieve the total phase error irrespective of the $\text{SNR}$ in the system.
+This figure also shows that our KF-DFPC algorithm takes fewer iterations than KCIF at the lower $\text{SNRs}$ for the both $c$ values, and while for the sparsely connected array, KCIF shows faster convergence speed at the higher $\text{SNRs}$ due to the fusion of the neighboring nodes measurements at each node; nonetheless, as the connectivity between the nodes increases, the exchange of more measurements between the nodes in KCIF slow downs its convergence speed due to the independently varying states of the nodes and its use of a suboptimal Kalman gain~\cite{Saber_2009}.
+On the other hand, our KF-DFPC algorithm shows significant improvement than KCIF at the higher $c$ values as well.}